-One of your primary relationship with a broker is built through a trading account.
+One of your primary relationships with a broker is built through a trading account.
 You need to open a trading account to buy and sell shares in the stock market.
-However, there are a variety of accounts that you need to be aware of.
-What is BO ID, what is a trading account, what is demat account and types of demat account, separate classes of accounts are all things you need to be aware of.
-Here is a quick classification…
+However, you need to be aware of a variety of accounts such as what is BO ID, what is a trading account, what is Demat account and types of Demat account, separate classes of accounts, etc. are a few things that you need to know.

-The normal belief is that you need to open a trading account and a demat account simultaneously.
-Actually, you can choose to open only one of these account as the case may be.
-For example, if you want to invest in an IPO then demat account alone is sufficient.
-Once the shares are allotted to you, the shares will be credited to your demat account.
+The normal belief is that you need to open a trading account and a Demat account simultaneously.
+Actually, you can choose to open only one of these accounts.
+For example, if you want to invest in an IPO, then Demat account alone is sufficient.
+Once the shares are allotted to you, the shares will be credited to your Demat account.
 The only catch here is that you cannot sell the shares unless you have a trading account.
-In case you are buying shares purely with a view to hold it for the long term, then demat account alone is sufficient.
-Similarly, if you only want to trade in futures and options, then you need not open a demat account.
+Hence, you are buying shares purely with a view of holding them for the long term, then Demat account alone is sufficient.
+On the other, if you only want to trade in futures and options, then you need not open a Demat account.
 A trading account alone will be sufficient since F & O does not result in delivery.
-It is only when you want to hold equities that you require a demat account.
+It is only when you want to hold equities that you require a Demat account.

-Your equity trading account is good enough to trade in equities, futures and options.
-What about commodities?
-Currently, it is not possible to trade in commodities with your existing equity trading account.
+Your equity trading account is sufficient for trading in equities, futures and options.
+With regards to commodities, it is currently not possible to trade in commodities with your existing equity trading account.
 You will need a separate commodity trading account which you will have to open with your broker.
-This is more due to the fact that commodities were under a different regulator in the past.
-It is only in the last 2 years that the FMC was merged into SEBI and the commodity market regulation was also brought under SEBI.
+This is largely due to the fact that commodities were under a different regulator in the past.
+It is only in the last 2 years that the FMC was merged into SEBI, and the commodity market regulation was also brought under SEBI.
 This could change as the regulator looks to further integrate the equities and commodities segments.
 It is interesting to note that currency derivatives can be dealt in your existing equity trading account itself.

-Within the ambit of online trading accounts let us also understand the difference between 2-in-1 accounts and 3-in-1 trading accounts.
-The 2-in-1 trading account basically integrates the trading account and the demat account.
-Thus, when you buy shares in your trading account the movement into your demat account on T+2 day is seamless.
-Similarly, when you sell shares, the debit to your demat account on T+1 date is also seamless.
+Within the ambit of online trading accounts, let us also understand the difference between 2-in-1 accounts and 3-in-1 trading accounts.
+The 2-in-1 trading account basically integrates the trading account and the Demat account.
+Thus, when you buy shares in your trading account the movement into your Demat account on T+2 day is seamless.
+Similarly, when you sell shares, the debit to your Demat account on T+1 date is also seamless.
 The 3-in-1 account is offered by brokers that have banking operations within the group.
-Thus, ICICI Securities, HDFC Securities, Axis Securities and Kotak Securities are all able to offer 3-in-1 accounts due to their banking interface.
-While 2-in-1 accounts are a must to ensure seamless relationship between trading and demat, the 3-in- 1 is not a major advantage as most broking platforms will allow you to transfer funds almost seamlessly into your trading account.
+Thus, ICICI Securities, HDFC Securities, Axis Securities, and Kotak Securities are all able to offer 3-in-1 accounts due to their banking interface.
+While 2-in-1 accounts are a must to ensure a seamless relationship between trading and Demat, the 3-in- 1 is not a major advantage as most broking platforms will allow you to transfer funds almost seamlessly into your trading account.